sovereigndaddy/blog/_posts/2022-06-20-sparrow-wallet-bitbox02.markdown

     src: /img/SparrowWallet/sparrow-logo.jpg
 ---
 <br/>

+# Intro
 This post will be about my use of the [Sparrow Wallet](https://sparrowwallet.com/) along with my [BitBox02](https://shiftcrypto.ch/bitbox02/) hardware wallet.
-In combination these devices are helping me accomplish great privacy when sending and receiving Bitcoin transactions while at the same time increasing my usability of the wallet.
+In combination these devices are helping me accomplish great privacy and security when sending and receiving Bitcoin transactions, while at the same time increasing my understanding of these transactions by providing extreme detail using the Sparrow private explorer.

 # Why BitBox02
 A couple years back I purchased the [BitBox02](https://shiftcrypto.ch/bitbox02/) Bitcoin-only edition and I haven't regretted it for a second.
 It has top of the line security and a great user interface which allows for simple and easy usage.
 The BitBox02 has been designed around security and the potential vulnerabilities that its users could face when sending and receiving Bitcoin, so when I use the device I'm confident that my risk of compromise is extremely low.